JZ helps (a Florida injury law firm)

 This article does not apply to motorcycle accidents outside of Florida.
 I’m not going to talk about whether you can get paid for missing work or getting your medical bills paid after a motorcycle accident in Florida.

-Motorcyclists Don’t Need a Threshold Injury To Get Compensation for Pain and Suffering
+Does a Motorcyclists Need a Big Injury To Get Paid for Pain and Suffering?

 If you are injured while occupying a motorcycle you do not have to pass the “threshold” to recover for non-economic damages (pain and suffering, etc.).
 Scherzer v.
 Beron, 455 So.2d 441 (Fla.
 5th DCA 1984), 459 So.2d 1039 (Fla.
 1984).